 Tax Forms Required for Individual Investors

-We anticipate investors to be able to report their investment in a Qualified Opportunity Fund (QOF) to the IRS using Tax Form 8949 – the form used for reporting the sales and other dispositions of capital assets.
-To accommodate the introduction of the Opportunity Fund tax incentives, we anticipate that the IRS will release an updated Form 8949 before the end of 2018.
-We believe that the updated form would likely include fields for Opportunity Fund investors to report the amount of their realized gain, which had been rolled into a qualifying Opportunity Fund, the date in which the investment was placed into the Opportunity Fund, and the name of the Opportunity Fund.
+Initial legislation stated that eligible capital gains must be invested into a Qualified Opportunity Fund (QOF) within 180 days of recognition of the gain.
+The proposed regulations provided only slight clarification on investor reporting requirements, stating that it is anticipated that investors will report their investment in a QOF to the Internal Revenue Service (IRS) using Tax Form 8949 – a form used for reporting sales and other dispositions of capital assets.
+To accommodate the introduction of the Opportunity Fund tax incentives, an updated form and instructions are expected to be released imminently.
+We believe that the updated form will likely include fields for QOF investors to indicate the amount of their realized gain rolled into a QOF, the date in which the investment was placed into the QOF, and the name of the QOF.

 Opportunity Fund Certification and Reporting